-(5) As appropriate, describe the procedures and activities to coordinate the designated State unit's comprehensive system of personnel development with personnel development under the Individuals with Disabilities Education Act.
+5.As appropriate, describe the procedures and activities to coordinate the designated State Unit's Comprehensive System of personnel development with personnel development under the Individuals with Disabilities Education Act.

-In Puerto Rico, the Associate Secretary for Special Education and the VRA are in two different state departments (PRDE and PRDOL).
+In Puerto Rico, the Associate Secretary for Special Education and the VRA are in two different state departments (PRDE and PRDOLHR).
 The first one is responsible for the implementation of Public Law 108-446, as amended, known as the Individuals with Disabilities Education Improvement Act (IDEIA); the second one is responsible for the implementation of the Rehabilitation Act of 1973, as amended, and State Law 97-2000, as amended, known as the Vocational Rehabilitation Law of Puerto Rico.
-In addition to the legislation, the State Law 51-1996, as amended, known as the Integral Educational Services for Persons with Disabilities, provides for the coordination to be achieved between various local agencies to ensure an effective transition of young people with disabilities coming from the Department of Education.
+In addition to the aforementioned legislation, the State Law 51-1996, as amended, known as the Integral Educational Services for Persons with Disabilities, provides for the coordination to be achieved between various local agencies to ensure an effective transition of young people with disabilities coming from the Department of Education.
 Both agencies maintain cooperative ties related to the development of their respective human resources and as such, have been planning, developing, offering and/or participating in training activities since 1987.
-Some of the topics covered in such training include transition from school to work; vocational evaluation; supported employment; T; Americans with Disabilities Act (ADA), Public Law No. 101-336, as amended; Workforce Innovation and Opportunity Act (Public Law 113-128 of July 22 of 2014); among others.
+Some of the topics covered in such training include transition from school to work; vocational evaluation; supported employment; IDEIA; Americans with Disabilities Act (ADA), Public Law No. 101-336, as amended; Workforce Innovation and Opportunity Act (Public Law 113-128 of July 22 of 2014); among others.
 In addition, both agencies are members of an advisory committee, which meets periodically to plan and join efforts in the development and implementation of transition services from school to work.

-The efforts and alliances carried out under collaborative agreements with the PRDE, as well as with the PRDOL and its components, are conducive to the development of strategies and activities to comply with federal regulations.

-The VRA is responsible for monitoring the cooperative link with the DE.
+The efforts and alliances carried out under collaborative agreements with the PRDE, as well as with the PRDOLHR and its components, are conducive to the development of strategies and activities to comply with federal regulations.
+The VRA is responsible for monitoring the cooperative agreement with the DE.
 As part of this commitment, the agency participated in meetings with the Special Education Advisory Committee.

-COOPERATION, COLLABORATION, AND COORDINATION (Section 101(a)(11) of the Rehabilitation Act)
+J. COOPERATION, COLLABORATION, AND COORDINATION (Section 101(a)(11) of the Rehabilitation Act)

-- (j) Coordination with Education Officials.
-In accordance with the requirements in section 101(a)(11)(D) of the Rehabilitation Act- - (1) Describe plans, policies, and procedures for coordination between the designated State agency and education officials responsible for the public education of students with disabilities, that are designed to facilitate the transition of the students with disabilities from the receipt of educational services in school to the receipt of vocational rehabilitation services, including pre-employment transition services.
+In accordance with the requirements in section 101(a)(11)(D) of the Rehabilitation Act-

+(1) Describe plans, policies, and procedures for coordination between the designated State Agency and Education Officials responsible for the public education of students with disabilities, which are designed to facilitate the transition of the students with disabilities from the receipt of educational services in school to the receipt of Vocational Rehabilitation Services, including Pre-Employment Transition Services.

-VRA has the responsibility to comply with the requirements of Chapter 34 of the Federal Regulations Code (34CFR), Section 361.22, which states that the State Plan must contain plans, policies, and procedures for coordination between the Designated State Unit (VRA in Puerto Rico) and the Department of Education (DE) to facilitate the transition of students with disabilities from school to vocational rehabilitation services.
+VRA has the responsibility to comply with the requirements of Chapter 34 of the Federal Regulations Code (34CFR), Section 361.22, which states that the State Plan must contain plans, policies and procedures for coordination between the Designated State Unit (VRA in Puerto Rico) and the Department of Education (DE) to facilitate the transition of students with disabilities from school to vocational rehabilitation services.

-Similarly, the VRA has an interagency agreement because of the implementation of Law 51, known as the Law on Integrated Educational Services for Persons with Disabilities, of June 7, 1996.
-This Law assigns responsibilities to various government agencies for the purpose of providing services in a coordinated manner to people with disabilities.
+Similarly, the VRA has an interagency agreement as a result of the implementation of Law 51, known as the Law on Integrated Educational Services for Persons with Disabilities, of June 7, 1996.
+This Law assigns responsibilities to various government agencies for the purpose to provide services in a coordinated manner to people with disabilities.